Searching externally using Online Services

 Currently disabled because of traffic limit

-It is possible to limit the search by adding a field name to the search, such as
+It is possible to limit the search by adding a field name to the search, such as field:"text"

 .
-The supported fields are:title
+The supported fields are:

-: The title of the articleauthor
+: The title of the article

-: an author of the articlejournal
+: an author of the article

-: journal title (sent aspt
+: journal title (sent as pt

-to Jstor)pt
+to Jstor)

 : publication title